scottemmons/scottemmons.github.io/_posts/2013-09-07-a-guide-to-beginning-computer-science-education-online.markdown

 There are tons of free computer science texts online.
 These are a great way to supplement online courses, but they can also be used as stand-alone classes as many have both lessons and assignments.

 [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/) is the quintessential programming textbook.
-It offers a conceptual foundation to the entire field of computer science, and can be paired with its online course[6.001 Structure and Interpretation of Computer Programs](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/) on MIT's OpenCourseWare.Read [Why SICP Matters](http://www.cs.berkeley.edu/~bh/sicp.html), a short essay by UC Berkeley professor Brian Harvey, if you'd like to learn more about why the textbook is held in such high regard.
+It offers a conceptual foundation to the entire field of computer science, and can be paired with its online course [6.001 Structure and Interpretation of Computer Programs](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/) on MIT's OpenCourseWare.
+Read [Why SICP Matters](http://www.cs.berkeley.edu/~bh/sicp.html), a short essay by UC Berkeley professor Brian Harvey, if you'd like to learn more about why the textbook is held in such high regard.

 [How to Design Programs, Second Edition](http://www.ccs.neu.edu/home/matthias/HtDP2e/) is another foundational computer science textbook.
-Here is some[great discussion](https://news.ycombinator.com/item?id=6150967) about the book.
+Here is some [great discussion](https://news.ycombinator.com/item?id=6150967) about the book.

-[Learn Python the Hard Way](http://learnpythonthehardway.org/)and[Think Python](http://www.greenteapress.com/thinkpython/) are two Python textbooks.
+[Learn Python the Hard Way](http://learnpythonthehardway.org/) and [Think Python](http://www.greenteapress.com/thinkpython/) are two Python textbooks.
 The former offers a hands-on approach to programming, and the latter has good explanation of basic concepts in Python.

 [A Giant List of Freely Available Programming Books](http://stackoverflow.com/questions/194812/list-of-freely-available-programming-books)